datatrail-jhu/01_chromebookintro/manuscript/02_chromeos.md

 Chrome Apps are pieces of software that can be run from the web browser.
 Sometimes you will need to download and install them on your Chromebook and sometimes they will just be an icon with a link to a particular website that lets you do some function.

 We already talked about how you can install any webpage as a Chrome App direclty.
 But many Chrome Apps can also be found in the Chrome Web Store.
-This is a website that lets you search and find Chrome Apps for your Chromebook, similar to Google Play for Android Apps or the Appstore for Apple apps.
+This is a website that lets you search and find Chrome Apps for your Chromebook, similar to Google Play for Android Apps or the App Store for Apple apps.
 You can get to the Chrome Web Store by clicking on the launcher button, then finding and clicking the Web Store icon.

 ![Open the Chrome Web Store by clicking on the Web Store Icon.](images/01_chromeos/01_chromebookintro_chromeos-14.png)